 Customer-Centric

 Eventually, as mentioned above, It is all about putting the customer first.
-This means that everything from product development to marketing campaigns should be centered around the needs and wants of the customer.
+This means that everything from product development to marketing campaigns should be centred around the needs and wants of the customer.

 Team Collaboration

-Agile marketing teams took closely together in order to promote collaboration and communication.
-This helps to ensure that everyone is on the same page and that tasks are completed efficiently.
+Agile marketing teams work closely together to promote collaboration and communication.
+This helps ensure everyone is on the same page and tasks are completed efficiently.

 Data-Driven Decision Making